brendt/stitcher.io/src/content/blog/what-php-can-be.md

 or to improve ORM abstractions, lots of people are asking for generics in PHP.

 The question than becomes: is creating a more complicated type system feasible with PHP's current type paradigm?
-And the answer is, in part, yes–for sure.
+And the answer is, in part, yes—for sure.
 There are parts that could be improved in the current, dynamic weak type system.

 Type hints for one, added in PHP 7.0 and 7.1 are useful to many PHP developers;